Wawavoun/ELEKTOR_EC-6809/README.md

 # ELEKTOR-EC-6809
 -1985- ELEKTOR 6809 2 BOARDS FLEX COMPUTER

+Original informations published by Elektor about this computer are in ELEKTOR COMPUTING n° 3.

 ESS540 is the boot rom.

 This eprom could need modification depending the screen you use (6845 table start at $310).